quantify-os/quantify-scheduler/docs/installation.rst

 Setting up for local development
 --------------------------------

 Contributions are very welcome!
-To setup a an environment for local development see the instructions in the :doc:`installation guide of quantify-core <quantify-core:installation#setting-up-for-local-development>`.
+To setup a an environment for local development see the instructions in the :doc:`installation guide of quantify-core <quantify-core:installation>`.
 You only need to replace :code:`quantify-core` with :code:`quantify-scheduler` in the provided commands.

 If you need any help reach out to us by `creating a new issue <https://gitlab.com/quantify-os/quantify-scheduler/-/issues>`_.